Access to Birth Records and Adoption Case Records

 A report of all access requested and whether granted must be detailed on the file.

 Access to information contained in Adoption Case Records is normally limited to:

-Disclosure of information is also mandatory where a child is to be or has been placed for adoption when the placing authority must notify the child, parents, prospective adopters and their GP, the local authority, Clinical Commissioning Group and education authority for the area where the prospective adopters live.
+Disclosure of information is also mandatory where a child is to be or has been placed for adoption when the placing authority must notify the child, parents, prospective adopters and their GP, the local authority, Integrated Care Board and education authority for the area where the prospective adopters live.